 See below frequently asked questions and links to reliable sources on soybean topics of interest.

-That’s correct—soy byproducts (the stuff that is left after the whole bean is processed, including oil) are used in fuel, adhesives, ink, paint, pavement, paper, drinking straws, gluten-free flour, potting mixes, turf, heating oil, tires, and more.
-United Soybean Board offers a partial round-up, and a quick browser search will lead to even more surprise uses of soy!
+That’s correct—soy byproducts (the stuff that is left after the whole bean is processed, including oil and meal) are used in fuel, adhesives, ink, paint, pavement, paper, drinking straws, gluten-free flour, potting mixes, turf, heating oil, tires, and more.
+Read more on our biobased page.
+In addition, United Soybean Board offers a fascinating sample product round-up, and a quick browser search will lead to even more surprise uses of soy!

 There are myriad places to find soy recipes and ideas—all at your fingertips with a quick web search!
 But, here are a few we know and recommend, including ideas for grilling, blending, dipping, baking, adding to soup, or enjoying the latest trends like soy in the Instantpot!